maarten-pennings/I2C-tool/README.md

 i2c: [s86a 00a s87a 10a 02n p]
 ```

 The following example is a ping to device `88`.
-There is no such device on the bus, so there is no acknowledge.
+There is no such device on the bus, so there is no acknowledge (the `n`).
 The final example is a ping to device `44`.
-0x44 is the slave address of the device itself, so in this case the
+Note that 0x44 is the slave address of the device itself, so in this case the
-deive is not only spy-ing, but also generating the acknowlegde `a`.
+device is not only spy-ing, but also generating the acknowlegde `a`.

 ```
 i2c: [s88n p]